 - The ‘Regular’ Greenwich Village Tour is a 2-hour historical tour of the neighbourhood.
 You’ll see where Bob Dylan and Janis Joplin performed, where the gay movement began and much more.

 Book the Greenwich Village Tour here

 - Those who ‘walk on the wild side’ should definitely experience Greenwich Village on the Rock ‘n’ Roll walking tour.
-The local and very knowledgeable guide will show you where rock-stars used to live and perform.
-You can start the tour in Greenwich Village or in East Village.
+The local and very knowledgeable guide will show you where rock stars used to live and perform.
+You can start the tour in Greenwich Village or East Village.